Week Without Violence

 The Week Without Violence (WWV) is a global campaign to end violence against women.
 The campaign occurs in the third week of October, each year.

 Since 1999, the northern metropolitan region has had a proud history of participation in the WWV, primarily through the Clothesline Project, which focuses on raising awareness about family violence.

 Last year’s WWV was held between 17-21 October 2016.
-Over 48 events were facilitated throughout the northern region.
+Over 48 activities were facilitated throughout the northern region.

-The campaign is coordinated through local family violence networks and resourced by Women’s Health In the North.
+In the northern region, the WWV is coordinated and resourced by Women’s Health In the North.